The Best Music Streaming Services

 Music and videos are separate

 YouTube is our platform of choice for people who want both music and video.
 That said, it doesn’t do a perfect job integrating the two services.
-Although Youtube Premium customers are technically paying for a Music subscription and an ad-free YouTube experience, the two still exist as separate apps.
-All music streaming happens through the new YouTube Music app, while videos are only accessible on YouTube.
-Ideally, the two will eventually live in one place — but YouTube Music is brand new, so there are still some logistics to work out.
+Although Youtube Premium customers are technically paying for a YouTube Music subscription and an ad-free YouTube video experience, the two still exist as separate apps.
+All music streaming happens through the YouTube Music app, while videos are only accessible on YouTube.
+Ideally, the two will eventually live in one place — but YouTube Music is relatively new, so there are still some logistics to work out.